WishKnish/KnishIO-Technical-Whitepaper/README.md

 Every virtual object created on the ledger, including tokens, meta assets, and even molecules and their atoms, is tied to the wallet bundle that created it, ensuring that reputation and continuity of identity is maintained throughout the objects' lifecycles.

+Individuals may maintain more than one wallet bundle, to ensure that aspects of their digital life do not undesirably bleed over from one domain into another.

 ![User Identity via Wallet Bundles][identity]

 ## Wallet